 Once you finish Where the Mountain Meets the Moon, listen to Starry River of the Sky and When the Sea Turned to Silver also by Grace Lin but narrated by Kim Mai Guest.
 Although not a series, there are some subtle references across the titles.
 We recommend listening to them in the order listed, but it’s not necessary.

 Before Disney made a movie, P.L.
 Travers wrote books about the world’s most famous nanny.
-We enjoyed reading this and doing a movie night comparison it to the Disney version.
+We enjoyed reading this and doing a movie night comparison to the Disney version.
 Can you spot the differences?

 A mysterious witch claims one child each year from the citizens of the Protectorate.
 Will the sacrifice of one little girl change the course of history?
 The juicy language and captivating story will suck you in until the last sentence.